munificent/craftinginterpreters/book/evaluating-expressions.md

 other place where a Boolean is expected.

-We *could* just say it's an error because we don't roll with implicit conversions, but most dynamically-typed languages aren't that ascetic.
+We *could* just say it's an error because we don't roll with implicit conversions, but most dynamically typed languages aren't that ascetic.
 Instead, they take the universe of values of all types and partition them into two sets, one of which they define to be "true", or "truthful", or (my favorite) "truthy", and the rest which are "false" or "falsey".
 This partitioning is somewhat